Love is in the air

 We delve into the archive to discover some of the Festival’s greatest love-stories – both fictional and real-life

-This month we delve into the archive to discover some of the Festival’s greatest love-stories – both fictional and real-life.
+Join us as we delve into the archive to discover some of the Festival’s greatest love-stories – both fictional and real-life.

 Letters From Audrey Mildmay to John Christie